 Lesson 1: Working with Task Constraints

-Project schedule constraints are used to refine the project schedule and make it more realistic concerning some of the actual constraints that your project must perform within.
+Project schedule constraints are used to adjust the project schedule in an effort to balance the freedoms and limitations of project delivery.
+Understanding how Project 2010 interprets constraint types and the affect they will have on the scheduling of a project will help avoid problems during the execution and tracking phase of the project.

-:
+In this lesson we will discuss:

-Know when to use constraints
+What are constraints and when to use them

 Know the types of constraints available in Project 2010